 The timing of this voyage is carefully chosen to experience South Georgia in a seldom seen but extremely vibrant time.
 Our itinerary makes the most of our time in South Georgia by paying close attention to the changes in breeding seasons, particularly of Antarctic Fur Seals and Southern Elephant Seals.
 The peak of fur seal breeding is in November and December, when males stake out territories in the northern reaches of the island at densities so high that travel ashore becomes both dangerous and disruptive.
 Meanwhile the peak of Southern Elephant Seal breeding is in October, and, during this time, the world's largest seals vie to be "beachmasters," dominating stretches of beach where females come to pup.
 We will make it a priority to experience this!
 We therefore plan to land in the northern part of the island first, for an introduction and a chance to land at some of the special sites that will become unavailable to us once fur seals are in the height of their breeding.
 Then we will travel south to experience the scale and density of breeding colonies at sites such as St. Andrews Bay and Gold Harbour.
 From there, we will take our time exploring back northward, absorbing the great richness and variety offered by South Georgia to voyagers so fortunate as ourselves.
 We may have a chance to circumnavigate the island for a truly thorough exploration of this crown jewel of the great Southern Ocean!

 We are, of course, on an expedition where the weather and sea conditions will determine our daily schedule.
 Each day's plan will be discussed the prior evening, with adjustments made as necessary when weather changes overnight from our expectations.
-As well, for those who wish to experience the first light of dawn ashore, we will seek permission from the Government of South Georgia to be able to camp ashore.

 Return to top